fedhere/PUI2017_fb55/HW7_fb55/README.md

 ### Grading

 You will be graded on the quality of the writing, as well as the correctness of the analysis.
-You will also be graded on whether you have discussed the recommandations of your referees.
+You will also be graded on whether you have discussed and considered the recommandations of your "referees", the classmates that reviewed your proposal.

 ## Assignment 2: Follow Prof. Vo instructions